yumpyy/school-proj/README.md

 # school-proj
-voice assistant following 80/20 rule
+voice assistant following 80/20 rule and my bash scripts which are in ./bash-scripts

 ## installation